probmods/dippl/chapters/04-factorseq.md

 ### sampleWithFactor

 It is fairly common to end up with a factor that provides some evidence just after the sampled value it depends on.
 If we separate `sample` and `factor`, we will often try to explore sample paths that the factor will shortly tell us are very bad.
 To account for this, we introduce a compound operator `sampleWithFactor`, that takes a distribution, like `sample`, and also takes a function that is applied to the sampled value to compute a score for `factor`.
-By default, marginalization functions will simply treat `sampleWithFactor(dist,params,scoreFn)` as `var v = sample(dist,params); factor(scoreFn(v))`; however, some implementations will use this information more efficiently.
+By default, marginalization functions will simply treat `sampleWithFactor(dist,scoreFn)` as `var v = sample(dist); factor(scoreFn(v))`; however, some implementations will use this information more efficiently.
 The WebPPL `enumerate` inference method immediately adds the additional score to the score for the state as it is added to the queue -- this means that the additional score is included when prioritizing which states to explore next.

 The binomial example becomes: